sfragata/DependencyTreeExporter/README.md

 Go to **target/appassembler/bin/** folder an you'll see two files (*dependencyTreeExporter* and *dependencyTreeExporter.bat*)

+\* Unix only
+We must give execution grant to the file
+* chmod 755 dependencyTreeExport

 Now, you just need run:

 * dependencyTreeExporter[.bat] *title* *path-to-dot-file* *HTML|JSON**